Philadelphia nativist riots: May riot

 On May 3, 1844, the American Republican Party (a precursor of the American "Know-Nothing" Party, a Protestant nativist group, which would be founded a decade later) held a meeting in a predominantly Irish part of the Kensington District, then a suburb of Philadelphia.
 A group of Irish residents attacked the platform where the speakers were standing, and the nativists retreated.

 On May 6, nativists returned in greater numbers.
 During the rally, it began to rain, and the meeting was moved into a nearby market.
 The inflammatory remarks continued inside the market, where fighting broke out between the local Irish Catholics and the nativists.
 Fighting spilled outside the market, where nativists were shot at by people in the windows of nearby buildings.
 One or two nativists were reportedly killed.
 George Shiffler, an 18-year-old leatherworker, was the first nativist killed in the riots of 1844.
 A mob of nativists attacked the Seminary of the Sisters of Charity and several Catholic homes before the riot ended.
 Numerous people were injured, and two more nativists were killed.

 The district constable was powerless to stop the violence.
 In the 1840s, most suburban districts of Philadelphia were policed by elected constables and part-time watchmen.
 When violence erupted in a district, the time-consuming process involved the constable summoning the county sheriff Morton McMichael, who would organize a posse.
 During the May 6 violence, the posse arrived armed only with clubs and was powerless to do anything.

 On May 7, nativists denounced Catholics and called on Americans to defend themselves from "the bloody hand of the Pope."
-A mob marched to Kensington, where gunfire broke out between nativists and Catholics.
+A mob marched to Kensington, where they carried the American flag and a banner bearing the inscription: "This is the flag that was trampled by Irish papist."
+When they reached Kensington gunfire immediately broke out between nativists and Catholics.
 During the riot, nativist mobs set fire to and destroyed the Hibernia fire station, thirty homes, and the market where the violence had begun the day before.
 Joseph Rice, described as a bystander, was shot dead; he is the only known Catholic killed.
 The violence did not end until the local state militia, commanded by General George Cadwalader, arrived and dispersed the crowd.
 Kenrick quickly issued a statement instructing Catholics to avoid violence and confrontations.